-1. Start up an ssh agent on your home institution machine, load your private key, and enter your pass phrase when requested.
+1. Start an ssh-agent on your home institution machine, load your private key, and enter your passphrase when requested.

 Note: it's a good idea to keep your private keys for different systems separated, so you may want to keep your private key for JASMIN in a separate file, just move the one created during the process described above to a new sensible location such as ~/.ssh/jasmin_id_rsa.

 2. Test login to the JASMIN login node

 Note: that the "-A" in the first ssh command is mandatory to enable access to the client VM, the "-X" enables X11 forwarding and is optional.

 3. Test login to the MASS client dedicated virtual machine

 From the login machine, you can then login to the MASS client machine.

 Note: If you are prompted for a password at this stage, then you have either not requested additional access to the dedicated client machine, or access hasn't been approved yet, email the Met Office Service Manager firstname.lastname@example.org, to verify that approval has been granted.
 Allow a couple of days for this process to happen after submitting your request for access to the VM.